MicrosoftDocs/architecture-center/docs/guide/ai/conversation-summarization.md

 -	**Remove extraneous information**.
 Customer agents start conversations with casual exchanges that don't include relevant information.
 A trigger can be added a conversation to identify the point where the concern or relevant question is first addressed.
 Removing that exchange from the context can improve the accuracy of the summarizer service because the model is then fine-tuned on the most relevant information of the conversation.
 The Curie GPT-3 engine is a popular choice for this task because it's trained extensively, via content from the internet, to identify this type of casual conversation.

 -	**Remove excessively negative conversations**.
 Conversations can also include negative sentiments from unhappy customers.
-Using Azure-based Content Filtering methods, such as Azure Moderator, conversations that contain insensitive information can be removed from analysis.
-Alternatively, OpenAI offers a moderation endpoint, a tool that allows users to check whether content complies with OpenAI's content policy.
+You can use Azure content-filtering methods like Azure Content Moderator to remove conversations that contain sensitive information from analysis.
+Alternatively, OpenAI offers a moderation endpoint, a tool that you can use to check whether content complies with OpenAI's content policies.

-Summarizer model
+### Summarizer

-OpenAI’s text-completion API endpoint called the completion endpoint requires natural language instructions to identify the task being asked and the prompt required to start the text-completion process.
-This concept used in large language models is called Prompt Engineering, wherein the first part of the prompt includes natural language instructions and/or examples of the specific task desired (in our case, summarization).
+OpenAI's text-completion API endpoint is called the *completions endpoint*.
+To start the text-completion process, it requires a prompt. *Prompt engineering* is a process used in large language models.
+The first part of the prompt includes natural language instructions and/or examples of the specific task requested (in this scenario, summarization).
 Prompts allow developers to provide some context to the API, which can help it generate more relevant and accurate text completions.
 The model then completes the task by predicting the most probable next text.
-This technique is known as "in-context" learning.
+This technique is known as *in-context* learning.

-There are three main approaches for training models for in-context learning: Zero-shot, Few-shot and Fine tuning.
-These approaches vary based on the amount of task-specific data that is given to the model:
+There are three main approaches for training models for in-context learning: zero-shot, few-shot and fine-tuning.
+These approaches vary based on the amount of task-specific data that's provided to the model.

-- **Zero-shot**: In this case, no examples are provided to the model, only the task request is given as input.
-In Zero-shot learning, the models depend on previously trained concepts and tries to relate the given task to existing categories that it has already learned about and responds accordingly.
+- **Zero-shot**: In this approach, no examples are provided to the model.
+The task request is the only input.
+In zero-shot learning, the model relies on data that GPT-3 is already trained on (almost all available data from the internet).
+It attempts to relate the given task to existing categories that it has already learned about and responds accordingly.
-- **Few-shot**:  Here, the user includes several examples in the prompt that demonstrate the expected answer format and content.
-Here the model is fed with very small amount of training data to guide its predictions.
-This enables the model to generalize, and understand related but previously unseen tasks, with just a few examples.
-Creating these few-shot examples can be tricky, since you need to articulate the “task” you want the model to perform through them.
-One commonly observed issue is that models are sensitive to the writing style used in the training examples, especially the smaller models.
+- **Few-shot**: When you use this approach, you include several examples in the prompt that demonstrate the expected answer format and the context.
+The model is provided with a very small amount of training data to guide its predictions.
+Training with a small set of examples enables the model to generalize and understand related but previously unseen tasks.
+Creating these few-shot examples can be challenging because they need to clarify the task you want the model to perform.
+One commonly observed problem is that models, especially small ones, are sensitive to the writing style that's used in the training examples.

+   With this approach, you can't update the weights of the pre-trained model.

+   The main advantages of this appraoch are a major reduction in the need for task-specific data and reduced potential to learn an excessively narrow distribution from a large but narrow fine-tuning dataset.
+For more information, see [Language Models are few-shot learners](https://arxiv.org/pdf/2005.14165.pdf).
-- **Fine-Tuning**: Fine Tuning lets you tailor the models to get precise desired outcome from your personal datasets.
-This customization step will let you get more out of the service by:
+- **Fine-tuning**: Fine-tuning is the process of tailoring models to get a specific desired outcome from your own datasets.
+It involves re-training models on new data.
+For more information, see [Learn how to customize a model for your application](/azure/cognitive-services/openai/how-to/fine-tuning?pivots=programming-language-studio)

+  You can use this customization step to improve your process by:

-   - Including a relatively larger set of example data (at least 500 and above).
+   - Including a larger set of example data.
-   - Traditional optimization techniques are used with Back Propagation to re-adjust the weights of the model -- this enables higher quality results than mere Zero-Shot or Few-Shot.
+   - Using traditional optimization techniques with backpropagation to readjust the weights of the model.
+These techniques enable higher quality results than the zero-shot or few-shot approaches provide by themselves.
-   - Improving the Few-Shot learning approach by training the model weights using specific prompts and structure.
-This lets you achieve better results on a wider number of tasks without needing to provide examples in the prompt.
+   - Improving the few-shot learning approach by training the model weights with specific prompts and a specific structure.
+This technique enables you to achieve better results on a wider number of tasks without needing to provide examples in the prompt.
 The result is less text sent and fewer tokens.

+  Disadvantages include the need for a large new dataset for every task, the potential for poor generalization out of distribution, and the possibility to exploit spurious features of the training data, resulting in high chances of unfair comparison with human performance.

+  Creating a dataset for model customization is different from designing prompts for use with the other models.
+Prompts for completion calls often use either detailed instructions or few-shot learning techniques and consist of multiple examples.
+For fine-tuning, we recommend that each training example consists of a single input example and its desired output.
+You don't need to provide detailed instructions or examples in the prompt.

+  As you increase the number of training examples, your results will improve.
+We recommend including at least a 500 examples.
+It's typical to use between thousands and hundreds of thousands of labelled examples.
+Testing indicates that each doubling of the dataset size leads to a linear increase in model quality.

-In this guide we demonstrate Curie-Instruct/Text-Curie-001 and Davinci-Instruct/Text-Davinci-001 engines for summarization.
-(These engines go through frequent iterations and the version that you use might be different in future.)
+This guide demonstrates the curie-instruct/text-curie-001 and davinci-instruct/text-davinci-001 engines.
+These engines are frequently updated.
+The version you use might be different.

-### Post-Process
+### Post-process

-It’s recommended that you checking the validity of results provided by GPT-3.
-Apply validity checks through a programmatic approach, or through classifiers depending on the use case.
+We recommend that you check the validity of the results that you get from GPT-3.
+Implement validity checks by using a programmatic approach or classifiers, depending on the use case.
 Here are some critical checks:

-1. Verify that no significant point is missed.
+- Verify that no significant points are missed.
-2. Check for factual inaccuracies.
+- Check for factual inaccuracies.
-3. Check for any bias occurred due to the training data used on the model.
+- Check for any bias introducted by the training data used on the model.
-4. Validate that model did change the text by adding a new idea or point, also known as hallucination.
+- Verify that the model doesn't change text by adding new ideas or points.
+This problem is known as *hallucination*.
-5. Check grammatical and spelling errors.
+- Check for grammatical and spelling errors.
-6. Apply content profanity filter like [Azure Content Moderator]() to ensure that no inappropriate or irrelevant verbose is included.
+- Use a content profanity filter like [Content Moderator](https://azure.microsoft.com/products/cognitive-services/content-moderator/) to ensure that no inappropriate or irrelevant content is included.

-Finally, reintroduce any vital information previously removed from the summary, such as for confidential information.
+Finally, reintroduce any vital information that was previously removed from the summary, like confidential information.

 In some cases, a summary of the conversation is also sent to the customer, along with the original transcript.
-In this case, post processing involves appending the transcript into the summary.
-It can also include adding lead-in sentences such as "Please find summary below:" to the beginning of the summary, before sending it out to the customer.
+In these cases, post-processing involves appending the transcript to the summary.
+It can also include adding lead-in sentences like "Please see the summary below:" before sending the summary to the customer.

 ### Considerations

-It’s most important to fine-tune our base models with an industry specific training dataset and the change size of available datasets.
-Fine-tuned models perform best when the size of training data is over 1000 datapoints, while ensuring that the ground truth (human generated summaries) used to train our model is of high quality.
+It's important to fine-tune your base models with an industry-specific training dataset and change the size of available datasets.
+Fine-tuned models perform best when the training data includes at least 1,000 datapoints and the ground truth (human-generated summaries) used to train the models is of high quality.

 The tradeoff is cost.
 The process of labeling and cleaning datasets can be expensive.
-To ensure high quality training data, manual inspection of ground truth summaries and rewriting low-quality summaries may be required.
-Consider the following points for the summarization stage:
+To ensure high-quality training data, you might need to manually inspect ground truth summaries and rewrite low-quality summaries.
+Consider the following points about the summarization stage:

-1. Prompt Engineering: Davinci can do well with lesser instruction than other models.
-Experiment with different prompts for different models to optimize results.
+- Prompt engineering: When provided with little instruction, Davinci often performs better than other models.
+To optimize results, experiment with different prompts for different models.
-2. Token size: GPT-3 based summarizer is limited to 4098 tokens, which includes prompt and completion.
-To summarize larger text passages, break down the text into several chunks that conform the token length size.
-Summarize each individually and collect the results as a super summary.
+- Token size: A summarizer that's based on GPT-3 is limited to a total of 4,098 tokens, including the prompt and completion.
+To summarize larger passages, separate the text into parts that conform to these constraints.
+Summarize each part individually and then collect the results in a final summary.
-3. Garbage in, Garbage out: Trained models will only be as good as the training data provided.
-Make sure that the ground truth summaries in the training data are well suited to the information you eventually want to summarize in your dialogue.
+- Garbage in, garbage out: Trained models are only as good as the training data that you provide.
+Be sure that the ground truth summaries in the training data are well suited to the information that you eventually want to summarize in your dialogues.
-4. Stopping point: The model stops summarizing when it reaches a natural stopping point or reaches a user-provided stop sequence.
-Test this parameter to choose between multiple completions or if the summary looks incomplete.
+- Stopping point: The model stops summarizing when it reaches a natural stopping point or a stop sequence that you provide.
+Test this parameter to choose among multiple summaries and to check whether summaries look incomplete.

-## Example scenarios

-### Use Case -Summarizing transcripts in call centers
+## Example scenario: Summarizing transcripts in call centers

-This article demonstrates how Azure OpenAI’s summarization feature can help the customer service agents with their summarization tasks.
-We will explore the zero-shot, few-shot and fine-tuning approaches and compare their results against the human generated summaries, referred to as ground truth.
+This scenario demonstrates how the Azure OpenAI summarization feature can help customer service agents with summarization tasks.
+It tests the zero-shot, few-shot, and fine-tuning approaches and compares the results against human-generated summaries.

-The dataset used is a set of hypothetical conversations between customer and agent within the Microsoft Xbox customer support center about various Xbox products and services.
-Hypothetical chat is labeled as **Prompt**; human-written abstractive summary as **Completion**, for our summarization test-completion task.
+The dataset used in this scenario is a set of hypothetical conversations between customers and agents in the Xbox customer support center about various Xbox products and services.
+The hypothetical chat is labelled with *Prompt*.
+The human-written abstractive summary is labeled with *Completion*.

-*Note on Abstractive and extractive summaries*: Extractive summarization aims at identifying, extracting salient information, and grouping together that information to produce a concise direct extractive summary without understanding the meaning or context (direct extraction from original text).
-Abstractive summary generation rewrites the dialogue by building internal semantic representation, and then a summary is created using natural language processing, which involves paraphrasing.
+> [!Note]
+> *Extractive summarization* attempts to identify and extract salient information from a text and group it to produce a concise summary without understanding the meaning or context.
+>
+> *Abstractive summarization* rewrites a text by first creating an internal semantic representation and then creating a summary by using natural language processing.
+This process involves paraphrasing.

 |Prompt|	Completion|
 |-|-|
 |Customer: Question on XAIL<br>Agent: Hello!
 How can I help you today?<br>Customer: Hi, I have a question about the Accessibility insider ring<br>Agent: Okay.
 I can certainly assist you with that.<br>Customer: Do I need to sign up for the preview ring to join the accessibility league?<br>Agent: No. You can leave your console out of Xbox Preview rings and still join the League.
 However, note that some experiences made available to you may require that you join an Xbox Preview ring.<br>Customer: Okay.
 And I can just sign up for preview ring later yeah?<br>Agent: That is correct.<br>Customer: Sweet.|	Customer wants to know if they need to sign up for preview rings to join Xbox Accessibility Insider League.
 Agent responds that it is not mandatory, but that some experiences may require it.|

-**Ideal Output** – Our goal is to create summaries that follow the format: "Customer said ABC.
-Agent responded DEF."
-Additionally, we want to capture salient features of the dialogue, such as the customer complaint, suggested resolution, further follow-up, etc.
+**Ideal output**.
+The goal is to create summaries that follow this format: "Customer said *x*.
+Agent responded *y*."
+Another goal is to capture salient features of the dialogue, like the customer complaint, suggested resolution, and follow-up actions.

-This is an example of a customer support interaction, and a comprehensive human-written summary of same.
+Here's an example of a customer support interaction, followed by a comprehensive human-written summary of it:

 **Dialogue**